Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_keboola/getting_started_keboola.md

 - Give you an overview of the generated RFM Segmentation
 - Simulate Revenue impact of discount on targeted segment(s)
 - Get targeted customer list and expected discount to trigger a marketing campaign
-- Write back this information in Keboola for a next floaw to create the campaign
+- Write back this information in Keboola for a next flow to create the campaign

 From the previous step, you have now your Snowflake credentials, account information and Keboola token.